 Figure 31 illustrates a +5 V only transmit/receive telephone line interface for 110 Ω transmission systems.
 It allows full duplex transmission of signals on a transformer coupled 110 Ω line in a differential manner.
 Amplifier A1 provides gain that can be adjusted to meet the modem output drive requirements.
-Both A1 and A2 are configured to apply the largest possible signal on a single supply to the transformer.
-Because of the OP179/ OP279's high output current drive and low dropout voltage, the largest signal available on a single +5 V supply is approximately 4.5 V p-p into a 110 Ω transmission system.
+Both A1 and A2 are configured so as to apply the largest possible signal on a single supply to the transformer.
+Because of the OP279's high output current drive and low dropout voltage, the largest signal available on a single +5 V supply is approximately 4.5 V p-p into a 110 Ω transmission system.
 Amplifier A3 is configured as a difference amplifier to extract the receive signal from the transmission line for amplification by A4.
 A4's gain can be adjusted in the same manner as A1's to meet the modem's input signal requirements.
 Standard resistor values permit the use of SIP (Single In-line Package) format resistor arrays.
-Couple this with the OP179/OP279's 8-lead SOIC footprint and this circuit offers a compact, cost-sensitive solution.
+Couple this with the OP279's 8-pin SOIC footprint and this circuit offers a compact, cost-sensitive solution.

 Figure 31.
-A Single Supply Direct Access Arrangement for Modems
+A Single-Supply Direct Access Arrangement for Modems

-A Single Supply, Remote Strain Gage Signal Conditioner
+A Single-Supply, Remote Strain Gage Signal Conditioner

-The circuit in Figure 32 illustrates a way by which the OP179/OP279 can be used in a +12 V single supply, 350 Ω strain gage signal conditioning circuit.
-In this circuit, the OP179/OP279 serves two functions: (1) By servoing the output of the REF43's +2.5 V output across R1, it provides a 20 mA drive to the 350 Ω strain gage.
+The circuit in Figure 32 illustrates a way by which the OP279 can be used in a +12 V single-supply, 350 Ω strain gage signal conditioning circuit.
+In this circuit, the OP279 serves two functions: (1) By servoing the output of the REF43's +2.5 V output across R1, it provides a 20 mA drive to the 350 Ω strain gauge.
 In this way, small changes in the strain gage produce large differential output voltages across the AMP04's inputs.
-(2) To maximize the circuit's dynamic range, the other half of the OP179/OP279 is configured as a supply-splitter connected to the AMP04's REF terminal.
-Thus, tension or compression in the application can be measured by the circuit.
+(2) To maximize the circuit's dynamic range, the other half of the OP279 is configured as a supply-splitter connected to the

 Figure 32.
-A Single Supply, Remote Strain Gage Signal Conditioner
+A Single-Supply, Remote Strain Gauge Signal Conditioner

+AMP04's REF terminal.
+Thus, tension or compression in the application can be measured by the circuit.
 The AMP04 is configured for a gain of 100, producing a circuit sensitivity of 80 mV/ Ω .
 Capacitor C2 is used across the AMP04's Pins 8 and 6 to provide a 16-Hz noise filter.
 If additional noise filtering is required, an optional capacitor, C_X , can be used across the AMP04's input to provide differential-mode noise rejection.

-A Single Supply, Balanced Line Driver
+A Single-Supply, Balanced Line Driver